 A family for vulnerable Bolivian children

 In a remote lowland village surrounded by trees and expansive green fields, lies the 9th NPH home, Casa Padre Wasson.
 The Bolivian family began in April 2005.
-It now has 35 staff and the property has expanded to include 10 family-style homes that house over 100 children, volunteers and employees (there are now 9 homes for children – 4 boys, 4 girls, and one for the babies – and one home for the volunteers).
-Since Bolivia is the poorest country in South America, NPH is eager to grow and offer a permanent family to more impoverished children.
+It now has 12 family-style homes that house over 100 children (five homes for boys, five for girls and one for the babies).
+There are four additional houses that host employees and volunteers.
+Since Bolivia is the poorest country in South America, NPH is eager to grow and offer more family strengthening services to children in need from local communities.

 Support for surrounding villages

-Since the relocation to the main facility in 2008, three more houses have been built to receive new family members.
+Since the relocation to our current facility in 2008, five more houses have been built to receive new family members.
 Construction of a community clinic and four classrooms for our primary students were completed in 2013 to offer more services to the NPH children and surrounding villages.
-In addition 3 houses for volunteers, visitors and staff members were added in 2016.
-A fish farm was successfully completed, and the dairy cow project is currently in progress and expecting to have 30 cows by the end of the year.
+A second school building and additional houses for volunteers, visitors and staff have since been completed.
+A fish farm provides the children with fresh, nutritious food.
+The dairy cow project in progress aims to provide the children with home-sourced milk and dairy products.

 Connection to the community

-NPH Bolivia is fortunate to be near the community of Portachuelo, where our secondary children attend the local parish school and church.
-The home is proud to have 7 university students (4 men and 3 women), who live in Santa Cruz and return to NPH on the weekends and during their vacation.
+NPH Bolivia is fortunate to be near the community of Portachuelo, where our secondary children attend the local school and church.
+The home is proud to have 16 university students who live in Santa Cruz and return to NPH on the weekends and during their vacation.

 The quest for sustainability